rizkifajara/next-portfolio/README.md

 - Sanity CMS for content management
 - Vercel for deployment
 - Gemini API for AI chat capabilities
-- Pinecone for vector database
-- Xenova Transformers for embeddings

 ## Getting Started